Tyler Mitchell (photographer): Legacy and style

 Mitchell has been praised for documenting nuanced expressions of black life, which he has referred to as a "Black utopic vision".
 His exhibition I Can Make You Feel Good features photographs of black people enjoying daily life, predominantly outdoors, which The New York Times asserts "challenges the art historical renderings of leisure time as the purview of the white gentry."
 He explores cultural reclamation in his professional work as fashion photographer.

 Mitchell cites Ryan McGinley and Larry Clark as early influences.
-His work has also been contextualized in reference to artists including Kehinde Wiley, Jamel Shabazz, and Nadine Ijewere.
+His work has also been contextualized in reference to artists Kehinde Wiley, Jamel Shabazz, and Nadine Ijewere.